No Office? No Problem. How To Create A Home Office You’ll Love

 - Place all of your books on the remaining shelves – dedicate each shelf to a genre of books, for example I have a psychology section, a writing book section, a fiction section and a Christian section but for you it may be a study section or a biography section.

 Do you have a home office?
-How do you organise your paperwork?
+How do you organize your paperwork?
 What has worked for you and do you have any tips and tricks to creating a home office you love?
 As always, I’d love to hear from you so please share your thoughts in the comments below.